 CommonWell integrated services are now in real-life operation at the pilot sites.

 One of the six actions groups of the European Innovation Partnership on Active and Healthy Ageing (EIP AHA) works on Integrated Care.
-It is committed to create a critical mass to reduce unnecessary hospitalisation of older people with chronic conditions.
-How?
-By implementing integrated care programmes and chronic disease management models.
+It is committed to create a critical mass to reduce unnecessary hospitalisation of older people with chronic conditions by implementing integrated care programmes and chronic disease management models.
 The Action will deliver easy-to-use tools (toolkits) and European guidelines that can be used by EU member states in their national plans for the management of chronic conditions.